The 16-19 Bursary Fund: financial support for students in 2022-23

 Students granted a bursary will be informed of the decision in writing as soon as possible after the majority of applications have been received and a breakdown of the details of the award will be given.

-Payments of any direct financial awards granted will be made on a monthly basis, in arrears, over 10 months from the end of October 2016.
-Students who apply after the October 3rd deadline will begin to receive payments as soon as possible following their assessment.
+Payments of any direct financial awards granted will be made on a monthly basis, in arrears, over 10 months either from the end of October or November 2022.
+Students who apply after the October 7th deadline will begin to receive payments as soon as possible following their assessment.

-Support from the 16-19 Bursary Fund depends on the student meeting certain conditions and upon receipt of the award bursary students will be required to sign a contract accepting those conditions which will include:
+Support from the 16-19 Bursary Fund is to enable students to attend school and achieve advanced level qualifications.
+Payments therefore depend on the student meeting certain conditions and upon receipt of the award bursary students will be required to sign a contract accepting those conditions which will include:

-•maintaining outstanding attendance & adhering to the Sixth Form policy on attendance
+- maintaining outstanding attendance of at least 95% and adhering to the Sixth Form policy on attendance

 If students do not meet these conditions, they will be notified and bursary payments for that month or part of that month will be withheld or may, in exceptional cases, be withdrawn completely.
+Students will not be paid for the days that they are absent from school for whatever reason once their attendance drops below 95%.
 Students who leave the Sixth Form during the year will automatically lose their bursary entitlements.

 Completing the application form